Nibir088/Responsible-AI-Group-3-/adversarial_examples.md

 # Merged Output

 # Introduction
 We will discuss the susceptibility of deep neural networks to adversarial attacks.
 In addition, we will offer insights into their vulnerabilities and strategies to enhance robustness.
 We further explain novel attack algorithms and critical analysis of existing defenses.
 This algorithm aims to advance the field's understanding and implementation of effective countermeasures.
-To do so, we summarize five relevant papaers as follows:
+To do so, we summarize five relevant papers as follows:

 - DNNs excel in pattern recognition but lack transparency, motivating investigation into adversarial vulnerabilities (paper [1]).
-- Research challenges notions on adversarial examples' rarity and explores root causes and mitigation strategies (paper [2]).
+- Research challenges notions about adversarial examples' rarity and explores root causes and mitigation strategies (paper [2]).
-- Defensive distillation's insufficiency in countering adversarial attacks prompts exploration of novel defenses (paper [3]).
+- Defensive distillation's insufficiency in countering adversarial attacks prompts the exploration of novel defenses (paper [3]).
-- Shifts focus to real-world scenarios, highlighting vulnerabilities in physical-world ML deployments (paper [4]).
+- Shifts focus on real-world scenarios, highlighting vulnerabilities in physical-world ML deployments (paper [4]).
 - Despite significant attention, the underlying reasons for adversarial examples' existence remain elusive (paper [5]).

 To understand the adversarial examples, we show an example below:
 <p align="center">
   <img src="img/gibbon.png" alt="Description of the image">
 </p>